AMI-system/gbif_download_standalone/02_preprocess_dwca/README.md

+## Two approaches to downloading GBIF images using dwca files

+1. Get the dwca file for your species checklist and extract it to a folder.
+That folder can then be used by code in `03_download_images/fetch_images_whole_dwca.py` to download images.
+2. Get the dwca file for your species checklist and extract it to a folder.
+Then, use code in `02_preprocess_dwca` to load the extracted occurrence.txt and multimedia.txt files, shorten them and save them as CSV files.
+Additionally, take the occurrence.csv file and split it into many smaller CSV files, one for each species.
+These adapted and split CSV files can then be used by code in `03_download_images/fetch_images_split_dwca.py` to download images.
+This second approach avoids having to load a huge occurrence.txt file in memory, and makes debugging easier.

-## Sequence to run
+## Steps to take to preprocess dwca files:

-The scripts in this folder load the multimedia and occurrence dataframes from a given dwca file directory, save them in an adapted CSV format, and split the occurrence dataframe into smaller dataframes for each species.

 ### 1. Unzip the dwca file in a folder